phamcongthuy/challenge/_learn/mentoring-adolescents-for-personal-professional-success.md

    We believe the impact of our program is much greater than the individual students.
 We hope to affect all humans in one way or another.
 We believe we are creating a healthier environment and planet.
-category_metrics: >-
+category_metrics:
-  ['District-wide graduation rates', 'Suspension and expulsion rates', 'Youth unemployment and underemployment']
+  - District-wide graduation rates
+  - Suspension and expulsion rates
+  - Youth unemployment and underemployment
-category_other: >-
+category_other:
-  ['LA is the best place to CREATE', 'LA is the best place to PLAY', 'LA is the best place to CONNECT', 'LA is the healthiest place to LIVE']
-unique_identifier: 8xijrrwj
+  - LA is the best place to CREATE
+  - LA is the best place to PLAY
+  - LA is the best place to CONNECT
+  - LA is the healthiest place to LIVE
 category: learn
 uri: /learn/mentoring-adolescents-for-personal-professional-success/
 order: 3
 project_image: >-
   /assets/images/learn/mentoring-adolescents-for-personal-professional-success.jpg
 is_finalist: true
-project_proposal_impact: []

 ---